Polyadic encryption: Polyadic encryption/decryption procedure

 Thus, we observe that the total amplitude (\ref{at}) of the signal (\ref{fa}) contains all parameters of the $m$-ary group $\mathbb{G}_{add\left( m\right) }^{\left[ a,b\right] }$ (the additive part of the polyadic ring $\mathbb{Z}_{\left( m,n\right) }^{\left[ a,b\right] }$ (\ref{ab})).
 This allows us to use the combination of signals (in the above particular case sums) to transfer securely the plaintext variables $y_{j}$ (\ref{t}) from sender to recepient, if we encode each of them $y=y_{j}$ by the polyadic ring parameters $y\longrightarrow\left( a,b,m\right) $.
 The recepient obtains the set of the total amplitudes $A_{tot}^{\left( \ell_{f}\right) }$ and treats (\ref{at}) as the system of equations for parameters $\left( a,b,m\right) $, and then after the decoding $\left( a,b,m\right) \longrightarrow y\longrightarrow y=y_{j}$ for each $j$ obtains the initial plaintext $\mathbf{T}$ (\ref{t}).
 Schematically, we can present the proposed encryption/decryption procedure as

-The security of this procedure is goverened not by one key, as in the standard cases, but by the system (\ref{at}) and the TABLE \ref{T1}, as well as by the corrspondence (numbering) between kind of signal $\ell_{f}$ and $m$-polyadic power (\ref{ll}), which are all unknown to the third party.
+The security of this procedure is goverened not by one key, as in the standard cases, but by the system (\ref{at}) and the TABLE \ref{T1}, and by connection between a kind of signal $\ell_{f}$ and $m$-polyadic power (\ref{ll}), which are all unknown to the third party.